 If unlike me you’re a Harry Potter fan, the narrow, cloggy streets leading up to the entrance of the monastery will remind you of Diagon Alley.

-Another great area to visit in Normandy is Omaha Beach, where many brave soldiers stormed France on June 6, 1944, during World War II.
+Another great area to visit in Normandy is Juno Beach and Omaha Beach, where many brave soldiers stormed France on June 6, 1944, during World War II.

 There are a few reasons to visit this area.
 For starters, in the nearby city of Caen, there is the Memorial Museum dedicated to the history of World War II.

-Secondly, closer to the beaches, you have the American and German cemeteries, the beach itself, as well as Hoc Point, which is known for its enormous craters and anti-aircraft bunkers left in ruins.
+Secondly, closer to the beaches, you have the Juno Beach Centre, the American and German cemeteries, the beach itself, as well as Hoc Point, which is known for its enormous craters and anti-aircraft bunkers left in ruins.

 The beautiful French Alps region is not just for skiers.
-I spent 10 days at the foot of the Mont Blanc in the summer of 2018, and I’ll soon share a separate article about that trip.
+I spent 10 days at the foot of the Mont Blanc in the summer of 2018, and I’ll share a separate article about that trip at some point.
 Even without winter sports, the mountain setting is just as impressive and the village is still beautiful.

 I took the cable car to the Aiguille du Midi to soak in the view going up, but also to walk out onto the glass platform over the Alps a mere 3,842 meters above the ground.
 I also walked inside an actual glacier and went on a daytrip to beautiful Annecy too.